VET TEC: The GI Bill Alternative for High Tech Training

 VET TEC provides education benefits to those who want to use an alternative to the GI Bill for high-technology courses of study offered through approved providers.
 You can use VET TEC without affecting your GI Bill funds, which is helpful for those who don’t want to use them just yet.
-But VET TEC is also offered to those who have as little as one single day of GI Bill entitlement remaining.
+But VET TEC is also offered to those with as little as one day of GI Bill entitlement remaining.

-You have to be eligible for the GI Bill to qualify for VET TEC and you must apply for this benefit, it is not automatic (see below); those who qualify may be offered tuition for a full-time program.
+You have to be eligible for the GI Bill to qualify for VET TEC, and you must apply for this benefit; it is not automatic (see below); those who qualify may be offered tuition for a full-time program.

 What Kind of Training Is Available Through VET TEC?

-VET TEC pays for high-demand training in technical fields or disciplines which include but may not be limited to:
+VET TEC pays for high-demand training in technical fields or disciplines, which include but may not be limited to: